DUNE/dune-justin/docs/overview.md

 The request definition will usually include a MetaCat MQL query to generate a list of files to be processed in the first stage.
-This list of files is cached in the central justIn database, associated with the first stage of that request.
+This list of files is cached in the central justIN database, associated with the first stage of that request.
 All these files are set to the unallocated state.